Return to Long-term Memory factor page.

-Children's Memory Scale (CMS) (Cohen, 1997): Assesses Long- and Short-term Memory in verbal, visual, and attention/concentration domains in students five to 16 years old
+Children's Memory Scale (CMS) (Cohen, 1997): Assesses Long- and Short-term Memory in verbal, visual, and attention/concentration domains in students aged five to 16

-Test of Memory and Learning (TOMAL) (Reynolds & Voress, 2007): Measures verbal, nonverbal, and composite memory in people five to 59 years old
+Test of Memory and Learning (TOMAL) (Reynolds & Voress, 2007): Measures verbal, nonverbal, and composite memory in people aged five to 59

 Baddeley, A. D. (1998).
 The central executive: A concept and some misconceptions.
 Journal of the International Neuropsychological Society, 4(5), 523-526.

 Bremner, J. D. (2003).
 Long-term effects of childhood abuse on brain and neurobiology.
 Child and Adolescent Psychiatric Clinics of North America, 12(2), 271-292.

 Cohen, M. J. (1997).
 Examiner's manual: Children's memory scale.
 San Antonio, TX: Harcourt Brace & Company.